sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 Vincent Delecroix :

-* implementations of some Gray codes for much faster generation
-* iterator for conjugacy class of the symmetric group (the call to Gap takes hours)
+* iterators (Gray codes, iterate throu conjugacy class of the symmetric group, ...)
 * flat surfaces (quadratic differentials, topolgoy stuff, origamis, Ferenczi-Zamboni induction, ...)
 * language and symbolic dynamics (tickets #12224, #12225, #12226, #12227, #12228, #122230, #12231)
 * would like to hear about the code in Sage and more generally about algorithms for generating things up to isomorphism (like graphs, Integer vectors and co).